40 Recipes to Make Using a Food Processor

 Delicious Almond Braids

-Similar to an almond crescent, this coffee cake is light and flaky, with a rich almond center.
-It’s so versatile you can serve it for dessert, breakfast or brunch.
-It will taste as if it was made from scratch at a bakery, yet the packaged puff pastry makes the recipe quick and easy. —Gina Idone, Staten Island, New York
+Similar to an almond crescent, this coffee cake is light and flaky with a rich almond center.
+It’s versatile, so you can serve it for dessert, breakfast or brunch.
+It tastes as if it came from a high-end bakery, but packaged puff pastry dough makes it easy. —Gina Idone, Staten Island, New York

 Garlic-Herb Salmon Sliders